slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How to spot good investments?

+> *"It’s not what you buy.
+It’s what you pay.
+There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
+How do you get low price to value?
+The answer is low optimism."
+-- Howard Marks*

 Don’t buy on future hopes; buy on past mistakes.
 We don't loose money on star businesses, we loose money on businesses we think will be star businesses.

 Understand:

 - What’s going to stay the same in the next ten years.
 While boring, offer the best investment opportunities.
-- Where is low optimism. market cycles.
+- Where is low optimism.
 Recessions are caused when a bunch of people lose confidence all at once.
 - Who are the buyers, the sellers and their motivations.
 - Investments are competing with each other.
 - The best companies aren’t sold, they're bought.
 Stay away from junk stocks.